juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

     >>> my_project.create_dataview(name="my-data", uri="s3://my-data.csv", owner_label="my-org")
 ```
 All `DataViews` must be associated with an organization.
-This association can be made by passing eiher an `owner_label` or an `owner_id` to the `create_dataview` method.
+This association can be made by passing either an `owner_label` or an `owner_id` to the `create_dataview` method.

 !!! note
     Use the `organization` attribute on your `Project` class instance to verify the metadata of organizations that are contributing to the project.

 !!! note
-    Unless your dataset is publically accessible, you'll need to [specify your schema](/libraries/cape-ds/usage/dataview#specifying-a-schema-for-your-dataview).
+    Unless your dataset is accessible via HTTP, you'll need to [specify your schema](/libraries/cape-ds/usage/dataview#specifying-a-schema-for-your-dataview).

 ### Review Your Collaborator's DataView